One day we wake up and we will understand that we cannot prevent water from flowing to the sea…

 Do you really think that the black boys do not realize that they have fewer options than their Arab friends.
 They are not recognized and embraced and in advance they are seen as a problem.
 They are not even allowed inside many places.

 In short, most people are not traumatized when they arrive.
 They become traumatized because they have to live in inhumane conditions.
 And if they knew there was a way out, they could even accept this too.
-But the blacks who are here longer, knowing by now too well what is above their heads.
+But the blacks who are here for a long time, know in the meantime what is above their heads.
 They see it happen daily before their eyes…

-How different the situation could look like if we had the guts to step into unpaved paths.
+How different the situation could be if we had the guts to step into unpaved paths.
 We would undoubtedly discover new possibilities.
 New enriching forms of living together…

 In the meantime, Turkey is sending their people to control the Greek refugee policy and Europe is washing their hands in innocence…